-In addition, Mathematica developed a series of guides for practitioners to help them build evidence of effectiveness for their interventions and enhance their readiness to scale them.
-One such guide introduces the Scaling Checklist: Assessing your Level of Evidence and Readiness (SCALER) framework and tool.
+In addition, Mathematica developed a series of resources for practitioners to help them build evidence of effectiveness for their interventions and enhance their readiness to scale them.
+One such resource introduces the Scaling Checklist: Assessing your Level of Evidence and Readiness (SCALER) framework and tool.
 The SCALER consists of a series of checklists that organizations can complete to help them identify the strengths, weaknesses, and gaps of the interventions they hope to scale, as well as identify potential ways to strengthen their interventions as needed.
 Organizations can use the SCALER to increase their likelihood of successfully scaling an intervention that increases the desired outcomes of participants.

 Evidence & Insights From This Project

 Scaling Checklists: Assessing Your Level of Evidence and Readiness (SCALER)

 The SCALER framework can help organizations improve the lives of more people by preparing them to successfully scale effective interventions.Learn More